Coneriys/apache4/docs/content/reference/install-configuration/tls/certificate-resolvers/acme.md

 ---
-title: "Traefik & ACME Certificates Resolver"
+title: "apache4 & ACME Certificates Resolver"
 description: "Automatic Certificate Management Environment using Let's Encrypt."
 ---

 ## Configuration Example

-Below is an example of a basic configuration for ACME in Traefik.
+Below is an example of a basic configuration for ACME in apache4.

 ```yaml tab="File (YAML)"
 entryPoints: